Tax Savings –

 - Expenses reimbursed through your DCAP account may not be applied to your dependent care tax credit

-A qualified dependent under the DCAP is a dependent that you claim for federal tax purposes and is:
+A qualified dependent under the DCAP is a dependent that an employee can claim for federal tax purposes and is:

-- Your child who was under age 13 when care was provided and lived with you for more than half of the calendar year.
+- Employee’s child who was under age 13 when care was provided and lived with the employee for more than half of the calendar year.

-- The child must be your son, daughter, stepchild, sibling, stepsibling, or a descendant of any such individual, eligible foster child, legally adopted child, or a child lawfully placed with you for adoption.
+- The child must be the employee’s son, daughter, stepchild, sibling, stepsibling, or a descendant of any such individual, eligible foster child, legally adopted child, or a child lawfully placed with the employee for adoption.

-- Your spouse, relative or child over the age of 13, who is physically or mentally incapable of self-care, lived with you for more than half of the calendar year, and regularly spends at least eight (8) hours each day in your household.
+- Employee’s spouse, relative or child over the age of 13, who is physically or mentally incapable of self-care, lived with the employee for more than half of the calendar year, and regularly spends at least eight (8) hours each day in the employee’s household.

 - Dependents defined by Internal Revenue Code Section 152 as a qualifying relative must meet the following criteria to be eligible:

-- They received more than half of his or her support from you for the calendar year.
+- Received more than half of his or her support from the employee for the calendar year.

 Eligible Dependent Care Providers